Systems-and-Toolchains-Fall-2024/course-project-FIFA-regression-model/README.md

 > **Summary**
 >
 > Training models on cloud gives different loss values to local training for each models.
 However, the random forest model with SparkML still be the best model with the different ranking; MLP with Pytorch, linear regression with SparkML, and Linear regrssion with Pytorch respectively.

+### Bonus

+Run the PostgreSQL on the cloud:

+> Code: bonus.ipynb
+>
+> Explanation and code running recording: Bonus walkthrough & Bonus demo videos